Itineraries, hotels, restaurants and all the best things to do in Guelph this summer

 Where to Eat

 There are so many quality restaurants, breweries, bakeries, brunch spots, and coffee shops in Guelph that I made an entire post dedicated to eating!
 If you are looking for every detail and every dish from every restaurant we ate at and can recommend, click here!
+If you’re exploring Guelph during the winter season, here are some of the coziest restaurants in Guelph you can visit right now.

 Now on to the day plans.